utkarsh2305/health-home-ai-guide/docs/setup.md

 2.  **Ollama Instance:** Phlox relies on Ollama to run Large Language Models.
 You need a running Ollama instance, either:
     - **Locally:** [Install Ollama](https://ollama.com/) on your machine and ensure it's running.
 You'll likely want to pull models like `llama3.3`, `mistral`, or similar using `ollama pull <model_name>`.
-    - **Remotely:** If you have a server with Ollama running, you can configure Phlox to connect to it.
+    - **Remotely:** If you have a remote server with Ollama running, you can configure Phlox to connect to it.

 3.  **Whisper-compatible Transcription Service:** Phlox needs a service to transcribe audio into text.
 You have a few options:
     - **Speaches (Self-hosted, Recommended for Local):** [Speaches](https://github.com/speeches-ai/speaches) is a self-hostable, open-source Whisper server.
 Follow their instructions to set up an instance.
 This is recommended for local, privacy-focused setups.